AntonRosenberg/2D_ROBOT/README.md

   - Use the `--plot` flag to visualize the path and obstacles.

 - **Output**:
-    - Outputs the optimal path in an .txt (it's set as solution.txt if not specified)
+    - Outputs the optimal path in an .txt (it's set as solution.txt if not specified, see Usage section)

 ## Prerequisites